Scott O'Brien, MIoL

-Associate Director (Operations)
+Associate Director of Operations

-I support the Director of Technical Services to ensure that operational technical services meet legislative compliance requirements associated with teaching and research support.
-This requires proactive and committed management to ensure that where appropriate, technical support remains flexible across the Schools we support.
+I support the Director of Technical Services to ensure that Technical Services meet legislative compliance requirements associated with teaching and research support.
+This requires initiative-taking and committed management to ensure that where appropriate, technical support remains flexible across the Schools we support.